 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Side dish for chili
+- Side dish idea for chili or fun topping

 - Casserole topping